Western University of Health Sciences Lebanon Oregon

 The building on Northeast Chemeketa Street that once housed Runaway Art & Craft Studio in downtown Salem is fenced off as the city of Salem, which now owns the property, prepares for demolition in late 2022 (Rachel Alexander/Salem Reporter)

-One stipulation the city will have: whatever developers propose doing with the space must include new affordable housing units, Wahgren said.
+One stipulation the city will have: whatever developers propose doing with the space must include new affordable housing units, Wahrgren said.
 Those must make up a minimum of 20% of all units.
 Affordable means a household making 80% of the city’s median income — about $47,000 per year — would be able to afford a unit.

 “We want that.
 We’re asking for that if you want consideration,” she said.

-In the meantime, Wahgren said she’s been working to make the property ready for development, including consolidating 13 separate lots on the block into three and widening the alley running down the middle of the block, which is currently too narrow to meet modern fire codes.
+In the meantime, Wahrgren said she’s been working to make the property ready for development, including consolidating 13 separate lots on the block into three and widening the alley running down the middle of the block, which is currently too narrow to meet modern fire codes.

-Wahgren said the goal is “when somebody buys it, it’s as ready to go as possible.”
+Wahrgren said the goal is “when somebody buys it, it’s as ready to go as possible.”

 Previous coverage